jasonsbeer/AmigaPCI/TechnicalManual.md

 PCI devices may have onboard ROMs that contain additional information describing the device and may be used to enhance functionality, such as for auto booting.
 PCI ROMs may contain multiple images that support multiple architectures.
 During PCI configuration, the ROM address requirement is read from the PCI configuration header.
 This is then presented to the AUTOCONFIG process as a ROM Vector, which is an offset from the base address where the ROM will respond.

+##### 2.3.1.3 AUTOCONFIG PCI Device Register Access Examples

+DO SOMETHING!

 #### 2.3.2 Software Configuration

 PCI devices not designed specifically for the Amiga should be installed in software configuration slots.
-Each slot designated as a software configuration slot may be accessed through the base address of the PCI Bridge.
-Each slot on the PCI bus may be addressed individually by its offset value.
+Each slot designated as a software configuration slot may be accessed through the base address of the PCI Bridge, which is always AUTOCONFIGured at startup.
+Each slot on the PCI bus may be addressed individually by its offset value to read or write from that device's configuration register.
 The addressing scheme of software configured target devices is compatable with Prometheus.
-The address offsets are used to drive specific PCI commands.

 Table 2.3.2a.
 Address Offset of PCI Slots For IDSEL.
 PCI Slot|Address Bit|Offset From Base Address